 The focus for physical wellness on the road to Equity and Inclusion is, I learn to trust the language and wisdom of my body and understand how it communicates to me.

-Here are some of how I maintain my physical health:
+Here are some of the ways I maintain my physical health:

 - I am connected to and able to listen to my body’s guidance regarding how I eat, sleep, exercise, and practice self-care.